National Fund of the Republic of Austria for Victims of National Socialism

 The fund maintains databases of property, including the Art Database of the National Fund, held in the Wiener Stadtbibliothek.

 General Settlement Fund

 The General Settlement Fund is constituted to seek to compensate victims of Nazi persecution from all of the persecuted minorities, religious, cultural, ethnic, handicapped, and those who left Austria in order to escape persecution.
 The claim for compensation passes to the heirs of the original victims on their death.

 Applications to the General Settlement Fund closed in May 2003.
-In May 2010 final payments are being received from this fund.

-On 26 April 2022, the Board of Trustees determined that the Fund had "completely fulfilled its tasks" and was dissolved.
+On 26 April 2022, the Board of Trustees determined that the General Settlement Fund had "completely fulfilled its tasks" and was dissolved.

 National Fund

 The National Fund is different from the General Fund in that it has different eligibility criteria and there is, in January 2009, no deadline for filing applications.